drupaladmin/sqli.to/README.md

    Provide `EXPLAIN` output or schema information for deeper and more accurate analysis.

 ## Features
-### Intuitive interface
-  Paste a query and analyze it instantly.
+- Intuitive interface: Paste a query and analyze it instantly.
 No setup required.

-### Query rewrite suggestions
-  Helps restructure inefficient queries and explains potential improvements.
+- Query rewrite suggestions: Helps restructure inefficient queries and explains potential improvements.

-### Index suggestions
-  Detects missing or ineffective indexes based on query structure.
+- Index suggestions: Detects missing or ineffective indexes based on query structure.

-### Two analysis modes
-  - Standard mode: fast, single-pass analysis
-  - Agentic mode: deeper, multi-step reasoning for complex queries
+- Deep analysis mode for deeper, multi-step reasoning for complex queries

-### EXPLAIN & schema analysis
-  Interprets execution plans and analyzes table structure and indexes.
+- EXPLAIN & schema analysis: Interprets execution plans and analyzes table structure and indexes.

-### Query history
-  Keeps previously analyzed queries for easy reference.
+- Query history: Keeps previously analyzed queries for easy reference.

-### Share recommendations
-  Share optimization results with your team.
+- Share recommendations: Share optimization results with your team.

 ## Use Cases
 - Review slow or complex SQL queries